 NCEA exam and portfolio dates:

-- For every 4 credits you achieve through internal or external assessment, you are entitled to 1 extra credit.
+- For every 5 credits a student achieves through internal or external assessment, they are entitled to 1 extra credit.
 These extra credits are called Learning Recognition Credits (LRCs).

 - Year 9 and 10 students can also gain LRCs, so it is important that students work hard to gain any NCEA assessments offered to them.